equinox-project/equinox-js/docs/docs/anatomy.md

 <details>
 <summary>See the `../equinox-config.ts` snippet</summary>

+Feel free to copy-paste this snippet for your own project.

 ```ts
 import { ICodec, ICache, CachingStrategy, Codec } from "@equinox-js/core"
 import { MemoryStoreCategory, VolatileStore } from "@equinox-js/memory-store"